-- 1. The evaluator shall present biometric samples of low quality for biometric verification that don't satisfy the assessment criteria described in assessment criteria for samples - 2.
-The evaluator shall present biometric samples of acceptable quality for biometric verification that satisfy the assessment criteria described in assessment criteria for samples - 3.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE rejects any samples that don't meet the assessment criteria specified in the assessment criteria for samples - 4.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any samples accepted by TOE meet the assessment criteria specified in the assessment criteria for samples correctly a.
-Information necessary to perform this EA is described in the TSS, AGD guidance and assessment criteria for samples b.
+- 1. The evaluator shall present biometric samples of low quality for biometric verification that do not satisfy the assessment criteria described in assessment criteria for samples - 2.
+The evaluator may examine feedback messages shown (e.g. "Finger too wet" in case of fingerprint verification) to understand how the evaluator can present a biometric characteristic that does not meet the assessment criteria for samples - 3.
+The evaluator may ask the developer how low quality samples can be created if the TOE doesn't show any feedback messages - 4.
+The evaluator shall present biometric samples of acceptable quality for biometric verification that satisfy the assessment criteria described in assessment criteria for samples - 5.
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE rejects any samples that do not meet the assessment criteria specified in the assessment criteria for samples - 6.
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any samples accepted by TOE meet the assessment criteria specified in the assessment criteria for samples correctly

+- a.
+Information necessary to perform this EA is described in the TSS, AGD guidance and assessment criteria for samples - b.
 The TOE accepts only samples that pass the assessment criteria through the independent testing